Genoplesium woollsii

-Genoplesium woollsii, commonly known as the dark midge-orchid, is a species of orchid endemic to New South Wales.
+Genoplesium woollsii, commonly known as dark midge-orchid, is a species of orchid endemic to New South Wales.
 It has a single thin, wiry leaf and in autumn has up to thirty five drooping, dark purple flowers on a flowering stem which is fused to the lower part of the leaf.

 Description

 Genoplesium woollsii is a terrestrial, perennial, deciduous, sympodial herb with a single cylindrical, glabrous leaf fused to the flowering stem.
 The leaf is 100-400 mm long and the free part is 15-35 mm long and ends below the flowers.
 Between five and thirty five dark purple flowers with darker streaks are arranged on a flowering stem 15-35 mm tall.
 The flowers droop forwards, and are about 8 mm long, 4-6 mm wide.
 As with others in the genus the flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is egg-shaped, 3-4 mm long, 1.5-2 mm wide, sharply pointed and with short hairs on the edges.
 The lateral sepals are linear to lance-shaped, 4-5 mm long, 1-1.5 mm wide and diverge from each other.
 The petals are egg-shaped, 2.5-3 mm long, about 1 mm wide with a pointed tip and short hairs on the edges.
 The labellum is egg-shaped, 2.5-4 mm long, 1.5-2 mm wide with densely hairy edges and a sharply pointed tip.
 There is a callus in the centre of the labellum and along about three-quarters of its length.
 Flowering usually occurs between February and April.